nerves-project/nerves/guides/advanced/building-sytems.md

    ```bash
    mix ns.build
    ```

-   Depending on your system’s resources and the number of systems configured, this process may take some time.
-Ensure your machine has sufficient disk space (128 GB or more) and RAM.

 2. **Inspect the Output**
    Once the build completes, each system’s output will be located in its respective directory within the `o/` folder.
 For example: